WaterFutures/EPyT-Flow/docs/tut.events.rst

 .. note::
     Note that :func:`~epyt_flow.simulation.events.sensor_reading_event.SensorReadingEvent.apply`
-    is called at each simulation time steps -- the method must respect the start and end time of the event as stored in its parent class :class:`~epyt_flow.simulation.events.event.Event`.
+    is called at each simulation time step -- the method must respect the start and end time of the event as stored in its parent class :class:`~epyt_flow.simulation.events.event.Event`.

 Example of a custom sensor reading event that adds Gaussian noise to the sensor readings: